VZtypeM/Database-project/README.md

 # Database project

 This repo contains my delivery to the project in the NTNU course `TDT4145 Datamodellering og databasesystemer`.
 The repo was made public the day the project was submitted.
+All files relevant to the submission is in the `src/` directory.

 ## Running the code